dpgonzale/ML-Information/README.md

 # ML-Information
 AI and Machine Learning setup and resources

+## MLNotes.docx:
-## MLNotes.docx: Notes on Data Science and Machine Learning for beginners.
+Notes on Data Science and Machine Learning for beginners.
+Includes references to online DataSets, resources and tutorials

 ## Keras Preprocessing:
 Functions for loading, converting, and saving image data.
 Notes: on Keras installation dependencies